Customs and etiquette in Japanese dining: Overview

 Not finishing one's meal is not considered impolite in Japan, but rather is taken as a signal to the host that one wishes to be served another helping.
 Conversely, finishing one's meal completely, especially the rice, indicates that one is satisfied and therefore does not wish to be served any more.
 Children are especially encouraged to eat every last grain of rice.
 (See also mottainai as Buddhist philosophy.)
 It is impolite to pick out certain ingredients and leave the rest.
 One should chew with the mouth closed.

 It is acceptable to lift soup and rice bowls to the mouth so one does not spill food.
 Miso soup is drunk directly from its (small) bowl; larger soups and those with chunky ingredients may come with a spoon.
-Of course hashi ("chopsticks") are always provided.
+Hashi ("chopsticks") are always provided.
 Noodles from hot soup are often blown on (once lifted from the soup) to cool them before eating; and it is appropriate to slurp certain foods, especially ramen or soba noodles.
 However, slurping is not practiced universally, and Western-style noodles (pasta) should not be slurped.

 Rice is generally eaten plain or sometimes with nori (very thin sheets of dried seaweed, perhaps shredded or cut into strips) or furikake (a seasoning).
 More substantial additives may also be provided: a raw egg, nattō (sticky fermented soy beans), a small piece of cooked fish, or tsukemono (preserved vegetables).
 The egg and nattō are often served at breakfast; both are meant to be mixed into the rice.
 Less commonly, dishes feature rice with ingredients mixed in, either during the cooking (takikomi gohan, "cooked in rice") or after the rice has been cooked (maze gohan, 混ぜご飯, "mixed rice").

-Pouring soy sauce over white rice is not a Japanese custom, nor is it good form to pour soy sauce directly over sashimi or sushi: soy sauce is a condiment to be used with discretion, just enough to enhance, but not overwhelm, the flavor of the food to which it is added.
+Pouring soy sauce over white rice is not a Japanese custom, nor is it good form to pour soy sauce directly over sashimi or sushi.
+Soy sauce is a condiment to be used with discretion, just enough to enhance, but not overwhelm the flavor of the food to which it is added.
 At each diner's seat, a small dish is provided for holding the sauce and dipping in a bit of food.
 To pour an excessive amount of soy sauce into this dish is considered greedy and wasteful (see mottainai).
 Put in a little, and add more as needed.

 Sushi etiquette dictates that when eating nigiri-zushi, one dips the topping-side of the sushi piece into the soy sauce, thus protecting the rice from soaking up too much sauce.
 Leaving stray grains of rice floating in the sauce is considered uncouth, but can be hard to avoid for those who have difficulty manipulating chopsticks.
 It is also uncouth to mix wasabi (green horseradish) into the soy sauce dish.
 Instead, put a dab of wasabi on the sushi piece after it has been dipped.
 In sushi-only restaurants, it is perfectly acceptable to use fingers instead of chopsticks to eat the nigiri-zushi.